-Alkali metals shall donate the single valence electron to get a noble gas configuration.
-Thus they are all univalent electropositive metals.
-Ionization energy needed for the removal of the valence electron will be highest for the small lithium atom.
+Alkali metals will donate a single valence electron to get a noble gas configuration.
+Thus, they are all univalent electropositive metals.
+The ionization energy needed for the removal of the valence electron will be highest for the small lithium atom.

 Solubility or Hydration of Alkali Metal Ions

-Lithium-ion is the most soluble and the solubility decreases with increasing size so that Cesium ion is the least water-soluble alkali metal ion.
+Lithium-ion is the most soluble, and the solubility decreases with increasing size, so the Cesium ion is the least water-soluble alkali metal ion.
 Solubility in water is related to the ionic nature and size.
 Smaller ions have higher charge density and can be solvated by more water molecules.
 This releases a higher enthalpy of hydration and makes the hydrated ions more stable.

 Solubility of Li+ > Solubility of Na+ > Solubility of K+ > Solubility of Rb+ > Solubility of Cs+

-As ionization energy decreases down the column, reducing property is expected to increase from Lithium to Cesium.
-While, reducing ability increases from sodium to cesium, Lithium has the highest reduction potential (-3.04V) and is the strongest reducing agent of all elements.
+As ionization energy decreases down the column, reducing property is expected to increase from lithium to caesium.
+While reducing ability increases from sodium to caesium, lithium has the highest reduction potential (-3.04V) and is the strongest reducing agent of all elements.

-Reduction potential and reducing ability depends on the combined energy difference of three processes:
+Reduction potential and reducing ability depend on the combined energy difference of three processes:

-Lithium, being the smallest ion, its hydration enthalpy is very high than others and compensates more than its higher ionization enthalpy: ENa ˂ EK ˂ ERb ˂ ECs ˂ RLi
+Lithium, being the smallest ion, its hydration enthalpy is higher than others and compensates more than its higher ionization enthalpy: ENa ˂ EK ˂ ERb ˂ ECs ˂ RLi.